felixnorden/moppepojkar/documentation/product-backlog.md

 - Change GUI for more UX
 - Armed state on startup

+### Safety

+## User Stories

+This section splits the elicited requirements into smaller and more refined user stories that are used in the sprint backlogs.

+The sub list of each listed item is the list of tasks that the user story has then been split into.

+### Adaptive Cruise Control

+1. As a development team, we want to research the legacy code base to see what tools already exist
+    - Research what SQUAWK's role is on the MOPED
+    - Test how to use the python scripts in the MOPED from Java
+    -
+2. As a development team, we want to create a system architecture to structure the project
+    - Plan
+    - Create a project structure for the different modules
+    - Add the project structure to GitHub
+    -

+### Platooning

+### GUI

+### Safety

+---

 ## End Product

 The end goal is to produce column based driving demo, where one main vehicle is driven manually and the rest follow in line.